My course materials have been posted on a course sharing site like Course Hero or OneClass – what are my rights?

 Instructors may, in order to encourage Academic Integrity, include additional specific requirements as long as these are consistent with this policy.
 Any additional requirements must be published in the course outline”

 This means that Policy 60 Academic Integrity may apply.
-If your students share your materials, without your authorization, you may wish to register a suspicion of academic misconduct with the Academic Integrity Office here:
+If your students share your materials, without your authorization, you may wish to report an academic misconduct concern with the Academic Integrity Office.

 Below is some text that you can use on your course outline that is specific to Policy 60 Academic Integrity: